code0monkey1/clean-architecture-typescript-learn/README.md

 ---

-## Ports and Adapters
+## Ports /  Adapters / Plugs

+### Ports

 Ports are the interfaces that allow the communication between different layers.

-Adapters are the
+Adapters are the the classes , whose constructor has a way to plug the implementation ( whose type is the Port interface type)